Diseases & Conditions

 If nonsurgical treatment does not relieve your pain and your quality of life has been significantly affected by arthritis, your doctor may recommend surgery.

 The goal of surgery is to relieve pain while preserving or improving hand function.
 Typically, this is done by minimizing or eliminating bone-on-bone contact.
 There are a number of procedures for arthritis of the wrist.
 Your doctor will talk with you about which procedure will work best in your case.

 Fusion.
 If motion is the source of your pain, your doctor may recommend fusion.
-Fusion is essentially a "welding" process.
-The basic idea is to fuse together the bones so that they heal into a single, solid bone.
-The theory behind fusion is that, if the painful bones do not move, they should not hurt.
+Fusion is essentially a welding process in which the bones are fused together so they heal into a single, solid bone.
+The theory behind fusion is that if the painful bones do not move against each other, they should not hurt.

 If your arthritis is extensive, however, a complete wrist fusion may be necessary.
 In this procedure, all of the carpal bones are fused together, along with the radius (one of the bones in the forearm).
 Although all wrist motion is eliminated in a complete fusion, forearm rotation and finger/thumb motion are generally preserved.

 Total wrist replacement (arthroplasty).
 In total wrist replacement, your doctor removes the damaged cartilage and bone in your wrist and then puts in new metal or plastic joint surfaces to restore the function of the joint.
 Replacing the wrist joint relieves the pain of arthritis while allowing more wrist movement than fusion.